ha7ilm/ha7ilm.github.io/_posts/2016-07-15-sdrhu-maintenance.md

 layout: post
 ---

-On July 16, Saturday, the server that hosts the VM for sdr.hu will be temporarily switched off, as the machine is being transported between buildings.
-It will be back in operation in a few days, hopefully on July 18, Monday.
+The sdr.hu server will be temporarily down from 16 July to 18 July (expected).

+The server machine that hosts the sdr.hu VM is getting moved into another building by the staff who operate it.

+When this is finished, the website will be started again.